MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/intune.md

 ## Management Package

-### Install npm modules
+### Install npm module

-Use npm to install the Azure Intune modules for Node.js
+Use npm to install the Azure Intune module for Node.js

 ```bash
 npm install azure-arm-intune